Flatliners: Plot

-David goes to visit a now adult Winnie Hicks and apologizes to her.
-Winnie accepts his apology and thanks him.
-David immediately feels a weight lifted off his shoulders.
-David then finds Nelson, who accompanied David to visit Winnie, beating himself with a climbing axe.
-In Nelson's mind, however, Billy is again attempting to beat him to death.
-David stops him, and they return to town.
-David later instructs Joe and Randy to help Nelson find Billy and that under no uncertain terms is Nelson to be left alone.
+David goes to visit a now adult Winnie and apologizes.
+She accepts his apology and thanks him, who feels a weight lifted off his shoulders.
+David then finds Nelson, who accompanied him to visit Winnie, beating himself with an axe.
+In Nelson's mind, Billy is again attempting to beat him to death.
+David stops him, and they return to town, where Rachel confronts Nelson about withholding the supernatural nature of the experiments from the rest of them, then storms off.
+David later instructs Joe and Randy to help Nelson find Billy.

-Having an idea of what Rachel has experienced, David offers to stay with Rachel and they make love.
-While Rachel and David are together, Nelson takes Randy and Joe to a graveyard.
-He reveals that he killed Billy as a kid by throwing rocks at him until he fell out of a tree.
-The two try to tell Nelson that what he did was not intentional, but Nelson makes a cryptic choice about making amends.
-Confused and worried they ask but Nelson in his furor storms off in Joe's Mustang, leaving him and Randy stranded.
+Having an idea of what Rachel has experienced, David offers to let her stay with him and they fall asleep together.
+Meanwhile, Nelson takes Randy and Joe to a graveyard.
+He killed Billy as a kid by throwing rocks until he fell out of a tree.
+They try to convince Nelson that what he did was accidental, but he does not listen.
+They are eventually stranded when Nelson storms off in Joe's Mustang.

-David leaves Rachel alone in order to rescue Joe and Randy at the cemetery.
-While alone, Rachel goes to the bathroom and finds her father.
-He apologizes to his daughter and her guilt over his death is lifted when she discovers that he was addicted to morphine and that his suicide was related to post-traumatic stress disorder stemming from his service in the Vietnam War.
-Nelson calls Rachel, and he tells her that he needs to flatline again in order to make amends.
+David leaves Rachel to rescue Joe and Randy at the cemetery.
+While alone, she goes to the bathroom and finds her father.
+He apologizes to Rachel, whose guilt over his death is lifted after he reveals he was addicted to morphine and his suicide was related to post-traumatic stress disorder resulting from his tour in Vietnam.
+Nelson calls David's house, and when Rachel answers he tells her he needs to flatline again to make amends.
 He apologizes for involving her and their friends in his reckless plan.
-Rachel tries to tell Nelson that it doesn't matter, but Nelson counters with the belief that everything that they say and do matters.

-The three men realize to their shock what he intends and race to stop Nelson, who has been dead for an estimated nine minutes already.
-Rachel soon finds them, and the four friends work feverishly to save Nelson.
-In the afterlife, Nelson is experiencing himself as a young boy being stoned by Billy from the tree.
-Nelson dies in the afterlife from the fall, and his friends cannot revive him.
-When they are about to give up, Billy forgives Nelson, and David gives Nelson one last shock.
-This brings him back, and Nelson tells them, "It wasn't such a good day to die."
+The three men realize what he intends and race to stop Nelson, who has been dead for nine minutes when they arrive.
+Together with Rachel, the four friends work to save him.
+In the afterlife, the boy Nelson is in the tree being stoned by Billy from the ground and dies from the subsequent fall.
+When almost all his friends are about to give up on reviving Nelson, Billy forgives him.
+David gives Nelson one last shock, which brings him back.